On 29 January 1845, Edgar Allan Poe’s ‘The Raven’ was published.

 The life of Poe

 Poe’s own short, violent and unhappy life adds to his mystique.
-After a youth dominated by rebelliousness, poverty and alcoholism, he married his thirteen-year-old cousin Virginia Clemm in 1836, and died at the the age of forty thirteen years later.
+After a youth dominated by rebelliousness, poverty and alcoholism, he married his 13 year old cousin Virginia Clemm in 1836, and died at the the age of 40, 13 years later.

-Despite the lasting and immediate fame that The Raven brought him, he was one of the first western writers to try and make a living out of their literary works alone, and was always destitute as a result.
+Despite the lasting and immediate fame that The Raven brought him, he was one of the first western writers to try and make a living out of their literary works alone, and lived a life of destitution for the most part as a result.

-During The last four years of his life, however, he was a celebrity in the USA and beyond, and was known by many as “the Raven” in honour of the poem.
-His own sepulchral pale and dark-haired appearance only added to the air of the Gothic around him in an age where photographs were starting to become popular.
+During the last 4 years of his life, however, he was a celebrity in the USA and beyond, and was known by many as “the Raven” in honour of the poem.
+His own sepulchral pale and dark-haired appearance only added to the air of the gothic around him in an age where photographs were starting to become popular.

-The Raven has been analysed to death in the century and a half since its publication, and an almost limitless number of “hidden meanings” have been read into it.
-What is certain, however, are the themes of loss, creeping madness, and the terrible human desire to both forget and remember what we have lost at the same time.
+The Raven has been analysed to death in the century and a half since its publication, and an almost limitless number of interpretations and meanings have been found in Poe’s words.
+What is certain, however, are the themes of loss, creeping madness, and the terrible human desire to both forget and remember what we have lost at the same time have captured audiences for well over 150 years.

 The protagonist, an unnamed scholar, is driven to despair by a black raven which perches upon a classical bust in his room and answers his hopeless questions about whether he will see an deceased lover again with the single and terrible word “nevermore.”

-The poem’s sonorous and inexorable metre is one of the main reasons for its fame, for it gives it the feel of a pagan chant.
+The poem’s sonorous and inexorable metre is one of the main reasons for its fame, as it gives it the feel of a pagan chant, whilst the internal rhyme and alliteration help make it more memorable and drive the story forward.

-On a related note, it also marks a shift from the era of neo-classicism to that of the Gothic, with its focus on older and barbaric rituals, superstitions and evil spirits.
+On a related note, The Raven also marked a shift from the era of neo-classicism to that of the Gothic, with its focus on older and barbaric rituals, superstitions and evil spirits.

 Europe, and by extension the US, was a place obsessed with the orderly, rationalistic legacy of Greece and Rome in the 18th and early 19th centuries, and as a result philosophy and popular thought were dominated by science and logic.

-It is no coincidence, therefore, that in the poem the Raven, a timeless symbol of Paganism and superstition rests upon a bust of Pallas, an ancient Greek purveyor of wisdom.
-For this and many other reasons, The Raven fully deserves its place in the west’s cultural legacy.
+It is no coincidence, therefore, that in the poem The Raven, a timeless symbol of Paganism and superstition rests upon a bust of Pallas, an ancient Greek purveyor of wisdom.
+For this and many other reasons, The Raven fully deserves its place in the Western literary canon.